Grohden/ionicSwiper/README.md

 ## Notes

+* I'm not spending too much time in this lib, so, if you find a bug or have a sugestion, you can fork, open an issue or send a PR to me :D

 * I'm using **Ramda** to get a better functional approach.

 * **Swiper is a SLIDE lib**, so there are some limitations in this lib..